-- A. In cases where the aims of bureaucrats differ from those of the legislature or electorate, an agency problem may be said to exist. - i.
-That is to say, bureaucrats may decide to exercise their discretion in ways that fail to maximize the net advantage of their "sponsors" (the legislators or electorate). - ii.
-[Figure: Simple Work-Shirk Illustration of a Principal-Agent problem. ] - iii.
-[Figure: Shirking with monitoring example: Max $U^e = P(L)U(Y, L) + (1-P(L))U(Y-C,L)$ ] - iv.
+- A. In cases in which the aims of bureaucrats differ from those of the legislature or electorate, an agency problem may be said to exist. - i.
+That is to say, bureaucrats may exercise their discretion in ways that fail to maximize the net advantage of their "sponsors" (the legislators or the electorate). - ii.
+[Figure: Simple Work-Shirk Illustration of a Principal-Agent problem.] - iii.
+[Figure: Shirking with monitoring example: Max $U^e = P(L)U(Y, L) + (1-P(L))U(Y-C,L)$] - iv.
 [Figure: Agency problems with policy preferences] - B. The modern literature on contracts (which emerged well after the modern literature on bureaucracy) suggests that there are a wide range of contractual means by which agency problems may be addressed. - a.
-For example, bureaucrats may be required to post a performance bond which they may redeem upon successful completion of an assigned task.
+For example, bureaucrats may be required to post a performance bond which they may redeem upon successful completion of an assigned task. - b.
+Wages and salaries might be based on output (bridges built, cases handled, money's dispensed appropriately) rather than the quantity of an input (time spent on the job) or straight salaries. - C. However, surprisingly few such incentive systems are used, beyond prospects for promotions, in public bureaucracies. - a.
+Most bureaucrats are paid a straight salary that is largely independent of day to day performance. - b.
+[Given this, you could argue that agency problems are surprisingly small, even if they are not trivial.]